ROTARY CLUB of ANNISTON -- INFORMATION SHEET 2020-2021VISION:

-The vision of the Anniston Rotary Club is to be the premier service club for leaders of all ages and backgrounds in our community.
-Through association with each other at general and committee meetings, community service projects, and Club social events, our membership will build new relationships with each other-and the community in general-with the objective of service above self.
+The vision of the Rotary Club of Anniston is to be the premier service club for leaders of all ages and backgrounds in our community.
+Through association with each other at general and committee meetings, community service projects, and Club social events, our members will build new relationships with each other-and the community in general-with the objective of "Service Above Self."

-Our mission is to reach out and provide service to others in our local and worldwide communities through a network of local business, professional, and community leaders and focus their individual contri
+Our mission is to reach out and provide service to others in our local and worldwide communities through a network of local business, professional, and community leaders and focus their individual contributions to our common goal.

 Service, Fellowship, Integrity, Membership, Leadership, Diversity

 Jacksonville State University International House—Funds for the Rotary Scholarship are collected throughout the year via quarterly dues.

 Ring the Bell for Salvation Army—In December, members are asked to donate their time to ring bells at various locations to collect monetary donations from the community for the Salvation Army.